-- 27. In the present case, the applicant has failed to establish that he intended to start his own enterprise of real estate brokerage in the said office premises.
-No documentary evidence has been placed on record in support thereof.
+- 27. In the present case, the applicant has failed to establish that he intended to operate his own enterprise of real estate brokerage in the said office premises.
+No documentary evidence has been produced on record in support thereof.
 However, it cannot be disputed that the applicant could have obtained rental income had he given the office premises on rent.
-The said office premises being at a prime location in the City of Mapusa, would have easily fetched an approximate rental amount of ₹9,000/- per month.
-Considering that the said office premises ought to have been handed over not later than 28.02.2016, the cause of action for claim for compensation shall be taken as on 01.03.2016.
+The said office premises being at a prime location in the City of Mapusa, would have easily fetched an approximate rental amount of ₹6,000/- per month.
+Considering that the said office premises ought to have been handed over not later than 29.02.2016, the cause of action for claim for compensation shall be taken as on 01.03.2016 and not from the year 2015 as claimed by the applicant/complainant.
 Thus, the approximate reasonable rental income shall be calculated effective from 01.03.2016 till the date of this Order. - 28.
 The applicant has also claimed for compensation of ₹50,000/- towards costs of litigation for having been dragged into litigation by the respondent before various Courts/Forums.
 The respondent has not denied this claim.
 In the circumstances, the respondent shall be liable to pay ₹25,000/- (Rupees Twenty Five Thousand only) to the applicant towards costs of litigation. - 29.
 The point for determination, accordingly, is answered in the affirmative.